leslie-huang/congress_tweetdata_prelim/readme.md

 python3 hydrated_tweets_to_db.py --tweet_ids_fn tweet_ids_to_hydrate_115th.txt --tweet_json_fn hydrated_115th.jsonl
 ```

-Then check for missing tweets again (deleted tweets will continue to be in this list); this generates a txt file of the IDs of tweets we wanted but are not in the database
+Then check for missing tweets again (deleted tweets will continue to be in this list); this generates a txt file (`missing_tweets.txt`) of the IDs of tweets we wanted but are not in the database
 ```
 python3 check_db_missing_tweets.py
 ```